Get

 Certain triggers for anxiety involve environmental changes, the presence of unknown people or pets, loud noises, and separation anxiety.
 If your dog is drooling due to anxiety, the issue should resolve after they calm down from the stimuli.

-If your dog suffers from chronic anxiety in certain unavoidable situations, speak to your vet for advice and support and sometimes a referral to a canine behaviorist.
+If your dog suffers from chronic anxiety in certain unavoidable situations, speak to a vet for advice and support and sometimes a referral to a canine behaviorist.
 Supplements as well as prescription medications are available but they need to be used alongside a behavioral modification program to help your pup.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!